Welcome to the Training Team page.

 What boats are in use

-In recent years we have invested heavily in replacing many of our aging Club boats, the wooden boats required much time-consuming tender care in their maintenance.
+In recent years we have invested heavily in replacing many of our Club boats, the wooden boats required much time-consuming tender care in their maintenance.
 The replacements are more sturdy ‘plastic’ boats that can better withstand the rigours of training, consequently requiring far less need to devote hours to maintenance.
 These newer single and double-handed boats appeal to both youngsters (and those of us with a few more years under our belts) alike!

 Sailing and clothing/gear